hellomohitepam/Best-Practice-/03-OCP.md

 ## Open/Closed Principle (OCP)

-OCP states that, software entities (such as classes, modules, functions, etc.) should be open for extension but closed for modification.
+* OCP states that, software entities (such as classes, modules, functions, etc.) should be open for extension but closed for modification.
-In other words, you should be able to add new functionality or behavior to a system without altering the existing code.
+* In other words, you should be able to add new functionality or behavior to a system without altering the existing code.
-Adding a new feature to software entities by modifying it, can lead new bugs, poor readability and hard to maintain.
+* Adding a new feature to software entities by modifying it, can lead new bugs, poor readability and hard to maintain.

 ```java

 ```
-What if there is a new account type introduced with new interest requirement, We have to add another if condition in the calculateInterest method.
-It violates OCP.
 Now i want to store the data to SQL, noSQL, files so i need to modify the ShoppingCartStorage class which will can lead new bugs, poor readability and hard to maintain.
 ```java
 import java.util.ArrayList;